 - a.
-Increase in insurance receivables by 108% was due to the accrual of due inward reinsurance premiums, which was collected in April 2022. - b.
-Decrease in loans receivables by 8% was mainly due to collections on mortgage loans and salary loans. - c.
-Decrease in accrued investment income by 17% was due to collections during the first quarter of 2022.
-Net dispositions of investments also means that proceeds were not yet reinvested back in securities that will generate investment income as of the quarter end. - d.
-Increase in property and equipment at cost by 13% is attributed to the acquisition of company vehicles during the first quarter of 2022 - e.
-Decrease in insurance payables by 19% was due to the payment of group reinsurance premium in January 2022 - f.
-Decrease in accounts payable and accrued expenses by 68% was due to payments of amounts due as of 2021 year end with settlement dates in 2022. - g.
-Decrease in other liabilities by 18% was mainly due to the take up of deposits as insurance premiums during the first quarter of 2022.
+Increase in short term investments by 162% was due to the placements in peso time deposits from the maturity proceeds of government securities (GS).
+The rates were at par with GS but with term periods of less than ninety (90) days. - b.
+Increase in insurance receivables by 149% represents the premiums due and uncollected as of the quarter end. - c.
+Decrease in accrued income by 6% was due to collection of interests due as of the guarter end. - d.
+Increase in insurance payables by 15% represents the cessions during the quarter that are still for payment as of the quarter-end. - e.
+Loans payable, which is a fixed term loan with a foreign custodian bank, was completely paid off in March 2023. - f.
+Decrease in accounts payable and accrued expenses by 17% was due to payments of amounts due as of 2022 year end with settlement dates in 2023. - g.
+Decrease in other liabilities by 16% was mainly due to the take up of deposits as insurance premiums during the first quarter of 2023 - h.
+Increase in appropriated Retained Earnings by 15% and Increase in other comprehensive income by 12% were the results of the GPV calculation of legal policy reserves.